SophieBotineau/3-musketeers/cash/README.md

     -the amount
     -the currency to convert
-    -the currency to convert to
+    -the currency to convert to usd